CaitlynCarney/video_game_sales/README.md

         - Accuracy of Random Forest Classifier on Train:
              - 0.4486
 - Best Model:
-    - KNN Model
+    - Decision Tree Model
 - Model testing:
-    - Accuracy of KNN Model on Validate:
+    - Accuracy of Decision Tree Model on Validate:
-         - 0.4167
+         - 0.4269
 - Performance:
-    - Accuracy of KNN Model on Test:
+    - Accuracy of Decision Tree Model on Test:
-         - 0.4133
+         - 0.4339

 ***